7 Books That Permanently Changed How I Think and Work

 I read about 30 books a year.
 Most are good.
 Some are great.
 A handful actually change how I operate.

 This isn't a "best books of 2026" list.
-These are the books that permanently altered my behavior—books I read months or years ago that still influence decisions I make today.
-The test is simple: if I can point to a specific habit or thinking pattern that exists because of a book, it makes this list.
+These are the books that permanently altered my behavior: books I read months or years ago that still influence decisions I make today.
+The test is simple.
+If I can point to a specific habit or thinking pattern that exists because of a book, it makes this list.

 Seven books.
 Each one changed something concrete about how I think or work.